jambolo/advent-of-code-2024/README.md

 ### Day 24
 I "cheated" on part 1.
 The input is similar to Haskell and Haskell does lazy evaluation, so all I had to do was make some simple edits to the input, compile, and then run it.
 I also "cheated" on part 2.
 I solved it by inspection.
 I know how an adder circuit is built, so I was able to figure out the purpose of each gate and then was able to identify which outputs were incorrect.

+### Day 25
+Trivial.
+I was hoping to get on the leaderboard, but I got tripped up by Haskell syntax.
+Anyway, there was no way I could finish in less than 5 minutes either way.